thiagobdp/grawards/README.md

 When loading, all data will be saved in the INDICADO table.

-A Rest service is available for consultation in "/indicados" also with propertie "?year"
+A rest service is available for consultation in "/indicados" also with propertie "?year"